huahuak/ohmymac/README.md

   ## Features

-- menu icon may randomly select.
+- The menu icon may be selected randomly.